-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X For the quarterly period ended March 31, 2014

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission file number 0-12957

-Enzon Pharmaceuticals, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State of incorporation)

-22-2372868 (I.R.S.
-Employer Identification No.)

-20 Kingsbridge Road, Piscataway, New Jersey

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer 🗆 Accelerated filer 🖾 Non-accelerated filer 🗆 Smaller reporting company 🗆

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Shares of Common Stock outstanding as of May 1, 2014: 44,093,827

-08854 (Zip Code)
+(Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECTION 15 OR 15(d) OF THE SECTION 15(d) OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC Commission file nu ımber 0-12957 Enzon Pharmace (Exact name of registrant as Delaware (State of incorporation) 22-2372868 (I.R.S.
+Employer Identification No.) 20 Kingsbridge Road, Piscataway, New Jersey (Address of principal executive offices) 08854 (Zip Code) (732) 980- (Registrant's telephone numb Not Appli (Former name, former address and former fi Indicate by check mark whether the registrant (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registrant requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of the registrant was required to submit and post such files).
+Yes 🗵 No 🗆 this chapter) during the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer," "accelerated filer" and "smaller reporting of celerated filer, a non-accelerated filer, or a smaller reporting company.
+See company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Re ule 12b-2 of the Exchange Act).
+Yes □ No 区 Shares of Common Stock outstanding as of August 1, 2014: 44,125,410

-PART I - FINANCIAL INFORMATION Item 1.
+PART I - FINANCIAL INFORMATION

+Item 1.
 Financial Statements.